2018-19 HOMES Leadership Team

 University of Houston College of Pharmacy Student Representatives

-Callie Downs - Junior Representative
+Callie Downs - Senior Representative

-My name is Callie Downs and I am a second-year student at the University of Houston College of Pharmacy.
-I am excited to serve as the 2017-2018 UHCOP Junior Representative for HOMES Clinic.
+My name is Callie Downs and I am a third-year student at the University of Houston College of Pharmacy.
+I am excited to serve as the 2018-2019 UHCOP Junior Representative for HOMES Clinic.
 HOMES Clinic challenges students from all different backgrounds to work together and find creative solutions.
 The passion to serve at the clinic is contagious, and it is inspiring to work with such motivated and selfless students.
-I’m looking forward to working with HOMES Clinic this year.
+I’m looking forward to continue working with HOMES Clinic this year.
 When I am not studying, I enjoy traveling, finding new places to eat, and spending time with friends.

 Special Projects Coordinators